whatsyourask/ctf/VulnHub/Warzone: 1/README.md

 ```
 <!--GA DIE UHCEETASTTRNL-->
 ```
-From main page, we see that it can be some cipher. [cipher identifier tool](https://www.boxentriq.com/code-breaking/cipher-identifier#railfence-cipher "https://www.boxentriq.com/code-breaking/cipher-identifier#railfence-cipher")
+From the main page, we see that it can be some cipher. [cipher identifier tool](https://www.boxentriq.com/code-breaking/cipher-identifier#railfence-cipher "https://www.boxentriq.com/code-breaking/cipher-identifier#railfence-cipher")

 It is a `Railfence Cipher`.
 Decrypted:
 ```